-- Providing a developmentally age appropriate PSHE, RSE, British Values curriculum which develops children's understanding of acceptable behaviour and keeping themselves safe; - Having systems in place for any child to raise concerns with staff, knowing that they will be listened to, believed and valued; - Delivering targeted work on assertiveness, protective behaviours and keeping safe those children identified as being at risk; - Developing robust risk assessments & providing targeted work for children identified as being a potential risk to other children; and - Training and awareness sessions will be provided for staff.
+- Providing a developmentally age appropriate PSHE, RSE, British Values curriculum which develops children's understanding of acceptable behaviour and keeping themselves safe; - Having clear systems in place for any child to raise concerns with staff, knowing that they will be taken seriously - Delivering targeted work on assertiveness, protective behaviours and keeping safe those children identified as being at risk; - Developing robust risk assessments & providing targeted work for children identified as being a potential risk to other children; and - Training and awareness sessions will be provided for staff. - Staff recognising, acknowledging or understanding the scale of harassment and abuse and not downplaying some behaviours related to abuse which can lead to a culture of unacceptable behaviour, an unsafe environment and in worst care scenario a cultural that normalises abuse and leading to children accepting it as normal and not coming forward to report it report it.